Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 - Not all instructions support the `CPSR`.
 - If it is supported, data access works like this:
    - **Writing to the register**: Only the least significant bits of the data bus are written into the register, and the remaining bits are ignored.
-   - **Reading from the register**: The value is placed on the least significant bits of the data bus, while all remaining bits on the bus are cleared to zero.
+   - **Reading from the register**: The value is placed on the least significant bits of the data bus, while all remaining bits on the bus are cleared.

 ### Instruction Format